siduction/siduction-btrfs/Info.md

   Then *update-grub* is necessary to boot directly into the rollback target.
 + *grub-install* in the rollback target
   The Grub menu file in the rollback target is different from the menu just used.
 Grub stage-1 still points to the previous Btrfs default subvolume.
 If the state of the OS after the rollback is as desired, we run *update-grub* and *grub-install* in succession.
-  This will give the rollback target, which is also the Btrfs default subvolume, an updated grub menu file and grub stage 1 will point to this.
+  This will give the rollback target, which is also the Btrfs default subvolume, an updated grub menu file and grub stage-1 will point to this.

 ---------